d-krupke/cpsat-primer/README.md

    convex ranges, as the constraints of convex areas do not interfere with each other.
-2. Adding the convex hull of the segments as a redundant constraint that does not depend on any `OnlyEnforceIf` can in some cases help the solver to find better bounds. `OnlyEnforceIf`-constraints are often not very good for the linear relaxation, and having the convex hull as independent constraint can directly limit the solution space, without having to do any branching on the cases.
+2. Adding the convex hull of the segments as a redundant constraint that does not depend on any `only_enforce_if` can in some cases help the solver to find better bounds. `only_enforce_if`-constraints are often not very good for the linear relaxation, and having the convex hull as independent constraint can directly limit the solution space, without having to do any branching on the cases.